NunoSempere/nunosempere.github.io/ESPR-Evaluation/1-Current-Evidence.md

 > Eric (Bruylant) described the mindset of people at CFAR as “the exact opposite of learned helplessness”, and found that experiencing more of this mindset, in combination with an increased ability to see what was going on with his mind, was particularly helpful for making this shift.

 Yet William MacAskill's book, *Doing Good Better*, is full with examples of NGOs with great sounding premises, e.g., Roundabout Water Solutions, which were woefully uneffective.
 Note that Arbital, one of CFAR's success stories, has now failed.
 Additionally, when reading CFAR's own [Rationality Checklist](http://www.rationality.org/resources/rationality-checklist), I notice that to acquire the mental movements mentioned seems more like a long term project, and less like a skill acquirable in 4 days.
 This is something which CFAR itself also underscores.

 Furthermore, asking alumni to estimate the impact does not seem at all like a good idea to estimate impact, particularly when these people are sympathetic to CFAR, i.e., .
 To get a better idea of why, take the outside view and substitute CFAR for Center for Non Violent Communication: CNVC.

-[1]: Obtained from MIT's course Evaluating Social Programs, accessible at https://courses.edx.org/courses/course-v1:MITx+JPAL101x+2T2018/course/; Week 3.
+[1]: Obtained from MIT's course *Evaluating Social Programs* (Week 3), accessible at https://courses.edx.org/courses/course-v1:MITx+JPAL101x+2T2018/course/.

-## Outside view: The evidence on Non Violent Communication.
+## Outside view: The evidence on Non Violent Communication (NVC).

-To be written
+The [Center for NonViolent Communication](https://www.cnvc.org/about-us/projects/nvc-research) provides a list of all the research about NVC known to them, of which Juncadella \([2016](https://www.cnvc.org/sites/default/files/NVC_Research_Files/Carme_Mampel_Juncadella.pdf)\) provides an overview up to 2013, after which not much else has been undertaken.
+From this review: *"Eleven of the 13 studies used quantitative desings.
+Seven used a control group and 4 a pre-post testing comparison.
+Of the 7 studies that used a control group, none used a random assignation of participants.
+In five, the treatment and control were assigned by researcher action and criteria, and in two, the assignment protocol is not reported"*.

+The main problems the research presents is that it is a little bit chaotic: although Steckal, (1994) provides a measuring instrument whose consistency seems to have been validated, every researcher seems to use their own instruments, and investigate an slightly different question, i.e., for different demographics, in different settings, with different workshop lengths.
+All in all, there seems to be a positive effect, but its value is very uncertain.

+NVC is also supported by testimonial evidence that is both extremely copious and extremely effusive, to be found in Marshall Rosenberg's book *Non Violent Communication: A Language of Life*, and in their webpage.
+Additionally, the logical model also appears consistent and robust: by providing a way to connect with our emotions and needs, and those of others, NVC workshops provide participants with the skills necessary to relate with others, reduce tension, etc. At any point

+Given the above, what probability do I assign to NVC being full of bullshit? i.e., that the \~$3,000 courses it offers are only more expensive, not significantly more effective than the $15 book?
+Actually quite high.
+NVC seems to have a certain disdain of practical solutions: f.e.x, in Q4 from the measure developed by Steckal "When I listen to another in a caring way, I like to analyze or interpret their problems", an affirmative answer is scored negatively.

 ## ESPR as distinct from CFAR.